 The Fund expects to acquire Syndicated Loans through assignments and, to a lesser extent, through participations.
 The purchaser of an assignment typically succeeds to all the rights and obligations of the assigning institution and becomes a lender under the credit agreement with respect to the debt obligation; however, the purchaser's rights can be more restricted than those of the assigning institution, and the Fund may not be able to unilaterally enforce all rights and remedies under the loan and with regard to any associated collateral.
 In general, a participation is a contractual relationship only with the institution participating out the interest, not with the Borrower.
 Sellers of participations typically include banks, broker-dealers, other financial institutions and lending institutions.
 In purchasing participations, the Fund generally will have no right to enforce compliance by the Borrower with the terms of the loan agreement against the Borrower, and the Fund may not directly benefit from the collateral supporting the debt obligation in which it has purchased the participation.
-As a result, (i) the Fund will be exposed to the credit risk of both the Borrower and the institution selling the participation; and (ii) both the Borrower and the institution selling the participation will be considered issuers for purposes of the Fund's investment restriction concerning industry concentration.
+As a result, (i) the Fund will be exposed to the credit risk of both the Borrower and the institution selling the participation; and (ii) both the Borrower and the institution selling the participation; and (ii) both the Borrower and the institution selling the participation; industry concentration.
 See "Investment Restrictions".
-Further, in purchasing participations in lending syndicates, the Fund may be more limited than it otherwise would be in its ability to conduct due diligence on the Borrower.
-In addition, as a holder of the participations, the Fund may not have voting rights or inspection rights that the Fund would otherwise have if it were investing directly in the Syndicated Loan, which may result in the Fund being exposed to greater credit or fraud risk with respect to the Borrower or the Syndicated Loan.
+Further, in purchasing participations in lending syndicates, the Fund may not have voting rights or inspection rights that the Fund would otherwise have if it were investing directly in the Syndicated Loan, which may result in the Fund being exposed to greater credit or fraud risk with respect to the Borrower or the Syndicated Loan.

 Subordinated Loans Risk.
 Although the Fund does not initially expect Subordinated Loans to be a significant component of its portfolio, it may invest in such instruments from time to time.
 Subordinated Loans generally are subject to similar risks as those associated with investments in Syndicated Loans, except that such loans are subordinated in payment and/or lower in lien priority to first lien holders.
-In the event of default on a Subordinated Loan, the first priority lien holder has first claim to the underlying collateral of the loan to the extent such claim is secured.
+In the event of default on a Subordinated

+Loan, the first priority lien holder has first claim to the underlying collateral of the loan to the extent such claim is secured.
 Additionally, an oversecured creditor may be entitled to additional interest and other charges in bankruptcy increasing the amount of their allowed claim.
 Subordinated Loans are subject to the additional risk that the cash flow of the Borrower and property securing the loan or debt, if any, may be insufficient to meet scheduled payments after giving effect to the senior obligations of the Borrower.
 This risk is generally higher for subordinated unsecured loans or debt, which are not backed by a security interest in any specific collateral.
 Subordinated Loans generally have greater price volatility than Syndicated Loans and may be less liquid.